You’ve probably heard it before: your home is one of the biggest investments you’ll make in your lifetime.

 How much money can you borrow?

-The line of credit available depends on the amount of equity in your property.
-You may need to get your home appraised to find the answer, but generally you can borrow up to 80% of its value, minus what you owe.
+The loan amount or line of credit available depends on your property's equity.
+You may need to get your home appraised to find the answer, but generally, you can borrow up to 80% of its value, minus what you owe.

-Of course, there are other factors at play, too: your current debt-to-income ratio may mean a smaller line of credit just to ensure you can pay back what you borrow.
+Of course, there are other factors at play, too: your current debt-to-income ratio may mean a smaller loan or line of credit just to ensure you can pay back what you borrow.

 How can I get started?

-The best way to take advantage of a HELOC is to find a banker who will listen to your current financial needs and goals and will help determine the best course of action for you.
+The best way to take advantage of your home equity is to find a banker who will listen to your current financial needs and goals and help determine the best course of action for you.
 Remember: your home is your biggest investment, and you need a team who will take care to protect it as much as you do.

 Our experienced team would love to help.

 1Consult your lender for product specifications.

 2Calculators are for general and educational purposes only and are not an application and not a commitment to lend.
 This information is meant to serve as an estimate and may vary depending on certain conditions and restrictions.